-The survey results show that the most common procedure being performed with 3D-printed implants is total knee arthroplasty (TKA) procedures and more than 65% of surgeons put their trust in this technology for the future standard of care.
+Among the surgeons surveyed, the most commonly performed surgery with 3D-printed implants was total knee arthroplasty (TKA), and more than 65% put their trust in this technology for the future standard of care.
 However, 68% of orthopedic physicians believe that 3D-printing technology is not a good choice for spine surgeries.
 In 2017, the world’s first vertebrae implantation in spine, done by Neurosurgeon Ralph Mobbs who works at The Neurospine Clinic in Sydney, Australia, made spinal experts pay more attention to 3D application in spine surgery.
 After the first surgery, there are now many articles and research papers which dive into a deeper understanding and hard evidence to prove the utility of 3D-printed implants.
 Despite all the information on the market which supports the use of 3D technology, the surgeons are still skeptical about its possibility to become a standard of care in spine surgery.

 To Learn Why Orthopedic Physicians Say this…